flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 core@coreos557x64 ~ $"
 ```

-## Deploy CoreOS Container Linux on a basic zone
+## Deploy Flatcar Linux on a basic zone

 Deploying on a Basic networking zone is somewhat similar, but you don't need to create NAT rule, just configure correctly the security group.